two-torial/two-torial/docs/games/iidx26/troubleshooting.md

 ### HD and HD*

 !!! tip ""
-	This version of IIDX has two HD mode options, `HD` and `HD*` neither is inherently better than the other, the only difference is HD* is an additional + 1.0 offset in-game, the official reasoning is to account for a different set of monitors on arcade cabs.
-In beatmania IIDX 26 ROOTAGE this option is removed entirely and only HD is present.
+	This version of IIDX has removed having two HD mode options, leaving only HD. `HD` and `HD*` neither is inherently better than the other, the only difference is HD* is an additional + 1.0 offset in-game, now applied to the lone `HD` mode.
+The official reasoning is to account for a different set of monitors on arcade cabs.

 ### Which Offset Is Which?